Why come to Counselling?

 We would have a free initial meeting so that we can see how we feel about working together.
 In this session, you can ask me anything you would like to know about the counselling I offer and I will ask you about yourself, your relationships and what brings you to counselling at this time.

 How do we work together?

-If you choose to continue with further regular weekly sessions I will offer a place to look at whatever it is you want to bring on that day.
-We will work together to build a relationship so that you feel you can look at your worries and anxieties in a none judgemental way.
-We can work in your way on any area of your life that feels important to you at that time.
+If you choose to continue with further regular weekly sessions I will offer a space to look at whatever it is you want to bring on that day.
+You do not have to plan anything to discuss as the process of counselling means that thoughts and feelings will come up naturally.
+However it can also be done by planning a starting point and deciding on a topic for a session beforehand.
+We will work together to build a relationship and a way of talking about feelings so that you feel you can be heard and understood.
+We can work in your way on any area of your life that feels important to you at this time.
 This may be related to family, work, finances, life stages and friends.
 It could cover issues such as bereavement and loss, anxiety, depression, abuse, low self-image, anger, despair, trauma, difficulties from the past, periods of transition and change, or unhelpful patterns of behaviour.

 How does Counselling help?

 "You made it okay not to feel okay"

 " I feel stronger in myself and I know who I am"